Tichu: Scoring

 Points are scored based on the cards in the tricks won by each team.
 Kings and tens are worth ten points each, fives are worth five points, the Dragon is worth 25 points, and the Phoenix is worth negative 25.
 All other cards score zero.

-In 2015 Great Grand was introduced to the game.
-The Great Grand has its origins in Western-Norway, and it is widely spread in this area.
-The Great Grand is very similar to Grand Tichu, but instead of gaining or deducting 200 points, the team will gain or deduct 400 points.
-However, the Great Grand must be called before any of the cards are dealt.
-Variations on the Great Grand Tichu include the Blind Grand Tichu, which was developed independently by players in Minnesota and Iowa (USA) in 2013.
-A Blind Grand Tichu must be declared before an individual player looks at any of his/her cards.
-Other players may look at their cards prior to a player declaring a Blind Grand Tichu.
-The Blind Grand Tichu awards 400 points for success and deducts 400 points for failure.
-However, the players who developed the Blind Grand Tichu determined that the large number of points associated with it (400 of the 1000 required to win the game) too heavily encouraged declaring Blind Grand Tichu, skewing the game away from the traditional declarations of Tichu or Grand Tichu, and have therefore abandoned its use.

 Rounds continue until a team scores 1,000 points or more.

 Three player game (or Threechu)

 The cards are dealt the same way as normal.
 The dealer forms a team with a dummy and the other two players are a "normal" team and do nothing different.
 The dealer controls his own cards and of the dummy.
 He may not declare a Grand Tichu, only a small one.
 The exchange in cards is normal, only the dealer and dummy do not give each other a card.
 After this, the cards of the dummy must lay face-up on the table.
 After the round, another player plays with dummy, because playing with dummy has a slight advantage.
 Scoring is done individually.
 Usually, a number of rounds is played that is a multiple of three, so each player plays with the dummy an equal number of times.
 The dummy can declare tichu as well and also isn't obliged to fulfil the wish of Mah Jong.